TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design

-Proposition 1 confirms that our co‑learnability definition precisely measures the mean one‐step change in task difficulties, conditional on having replayed task i, when the next sampled task set covers the entire buffer.
+which measures the average reduction in the difficulty of replayed tasks when task \(i\) is selected at time \(k\).
+In principle, the true marginal contribution could be computed via Shapley values; however, due to computational constraints we approximate task \(i\)’s effect on reducing other tasks’ difficulty using this surrogate.
+A positive Co-Learnability value indicates that visiting \(i\) yields transfer benefits.
+Since $\mathrm{CoLearnability}_i(k)$ depends on difficulty updates that occur at time $k+1$, it becomes available beginning at timestep $k+2$.

-\textbf{Definition 4 (Task Priority).} We combine difficulty and Co-Learnability into a scalar score, then pass it through a \emph{rank function}, which replaces raw values by their relative ordering, to obtain robust sampling weights as in ACCEL~\cite{ACCEL}:
+\textbf{Definition 4 (Task Priority).} We combine difficulty and Co-Learnability into a scalar score and then apply a \emph{rank} transform, which replaces raw values with their relative order (e.g., the largest value receives rank 1, the next largest rank 2, etc.), as in ACCEL~\citep{ACCEL}: